redox-os/rfcs/text/0000-io_uring.md

 than offsets in this attachment mode, e.g. physical addresses for an NVME driver.
 The consumer and producer are free to negotiate their behavior anyway.

-When waiting for notification, the regular `SYS_ENTER_IORING` syscall may be invoked, that will cause the kernel to wait for the ring to update, blocking the process in the meantime.
-However, the primary notification mechanism for consumers, is using event queues in a primary userspace-to-kernel io_uring; by using the `FilesUpdate` opcode with the `EVENT_READ` flag (and `EVENT_WRITE` for notification when a ring is no longer full), with the `io_uring` instance file descriptor as target, an event will be triggered once the ring gets available completion entries.
+When waiting for notification, the regular `SYS_IORING_ENTER` syscall may be invoked, that will cause the kernel to wait for the ring to update, blocking the process in the meantime.
+However, the primary notification mechanism for consumers, is using event queues in a primary userspace-to-kernel io_uring; by using the `RegisterEvents` opcode with the `EVENT_READ` flag (and `EVENT_WRITE` for notification when a ring is no longer full), with the `io_uring` instance file descriptor as target, an event will be triggered once the ring gets available completion entries.

-TODO: Right now the kernel polls rings using event queues or `SYS_ENTER_IORING`, but would it make sense to optimize this by putting the kernel virtual addresses for the rings, adjacently in virtual memory, and then using the "dirty" page table flags instead?
+TODO: Right now the kernel polls rings using event queues or `SYS_IORING_ENTER`, but would it make sense to optimize this by putting the kernel virtual addresses for the rings, adjacently in virtual memory, and then using the "dirty" page table flags instead?

 ### Userspace-to-kernel

-The userspace-to-kernel attachment mode is similar; the process still calls `SYS_ATTACH_IORING`, with the exception of the kernel handling the request.
+The userspace-to-kernel attachment mode is similar; the process still calls `SYS_IORING_ATTACH`, with the exception of the kernel handling the request.
 The kernel supports the same standard opcode set as other schemes do, with the advantage of being able to communicate with every open scheme for that process.

 This is the recommended mode, especially for applications, since it does not require one ring per consumer per producer, but only at least one ring on the consumer side.
-The kernel will delegate the syscalls pushed onto that `io_uring`, and talk to a scheme using a different `io_uring`.
-The kernel will also manage the buffers automatically here, as it has full access to them when processing syscall, which results in less overhead as no preregistered buffers or other shared memory is used.
+The kernel will handle the syscalls pushed onto that `io_uring`, and possibly forward these to schemes using a kernel-to-userspace `io_uring`s.
+The kernel will also manage the buffers automatically here, as it has full access to them, as the kernel has access to all address space, when processing syscall.
+This results in less overhead as no preregistered buffers or other shared memory is used.

 When using an `io_uring` this way, a process pushes submission entries, and then calls `SYS_IORING_ENTER`, which is a regular syscall.
 The kernel then